strukturart/qlauncher/README.md

 + Navigation up/right/down/left
 + Start apps or toggle options enter
 + on the app page press 0 to show all apps
++ sleep mode pause: select the time and press enter